arduino/docs-content/content/hardware/06.nicla/boards/nicla-sense-env/datasheet/datasheet.md

 ### Getting Started - Arduino Web Editor

-All Arduino devices work out of the box on the Arduino CLoud Editor **[2]** by installing a simple plugin.
+All Arduino devices work out of the box on the Arduino Cloud Editor **[2]** by installing a simple plugin.
 The Arduino Cloud Editor is hosted online.
 Therefore, it will always be up-to-date with all the latest features and support for all boards and devices.
 Follow **[3]** to start coding on the browser and upload your sketches onto your device.

 ### Getting Started - Arduino Cloud